Skip to main content

 If, while outside Canada on referral for medical Treatment, the insured person required Treatment for a Medical Condition which is related directly or indirectly to the referral Treatment, the total expenses payable for all Treatment are subject to the Referral outside Canada maximum indicated in the Coverage limits for Travel.

-Medical Referral ~ Out-of-Province or Out-of-Canada
+Medical Referral ~ Out-of-Province/Territory or Out-of-Canada

 Medical Referral (see definition section for description of what this is)